MightyCoderX/.dotfiles/README.md

 # .dotfiles
 Continuosly upgraded collection of useful configs and scripts to setup a new system

 ## TODOs
+### Shell
+- [ ] Choose a shell, see if I can stick to bash with a readline substitute or at max use zsh (no fish, cause it has fish bones!)

 ### Hypr
 #### Hyprland
 - [ ] Add binds to cycle workspaces